ethereum-optimism/asterisc/README.md

 ## Asterisc status

-This is not an official Optimism or OP-Labs project, although it may become one in the future.
-This started as a toy-project by [@protolambda](https://github.com/protolambda/) during holidays to dive deep into Risc-V, the Go compiler and runtime, and fraud-proof VMs in general.
-And it then continued during weekends / spare time.
+This project is not (yet) a production-ready fault-proof system, and is developed during spare-time only.

 The end-game (pre-ZK) is for Ethereum L2 optimistic rollups to embed multiple fraud-proof modules to function as a "committee": if one of the members is corrupted due to a bug/vulnerability, then the system as a whole stays stable without rollbacks or human intervention.